gi-ux/BachelorProject/README.md

 Since during the project there was an interest in collecting information about potential bots in the discussion, a tool was used to give a score from 1 to 0 that represents the probability that a user is a bot or not.

-The tool can be accessed through the website (more information at https://botometer.osome.iu.edu/) or through a special API.
+The tool can be accessed through the [website](#https://botometer.osome.iu.edu/) or through a special API.

-More information is available on the GitHub repository of Botometer: https://github.com/IUNetSci/botometer-python
+More information is available on the [GitHub repository of Botometer](#https://github.com/IUNetSci/botometer-python).

 ## Partial Results